raspiblitz/raspiblitz/README.md

 ##### IP2TOR (paid)

-IP2TOR is a tunnel service where you can run your RaspiBlitz anonymously behind TOR but you rent a port on a clearnet IP thru which you can make services of your RaspiBlitz easy reachable for everybody on the internet.
+IP2TOR is a tunnel service where you can run your RaspiBlitz anonymously behind TOR but you rent a port on a clearnet IP through which you can make services of your RaspiBlitz easy reachable for everybody on the internet.
 You don't need to care about your local router or firewall settings.
-You can pay this service also directly thru Lightning from your RaspiBlitz as subscription.
+You can pay this service also directly through Lightning from your RaspiBlitz as subscription.

 At first you select what service of your RaspiBlitz you like to tunnel thru a IP2TOR bridge.